Yaneww11/authenticationApi/README.md

-# tokens_staging_cardbox
+# cardbox-auth

 ## Overview
-`tokens_staging_cardbox` is a Python project that utilizes FastAPI for building API for jwt authentication.
+`cardbox-auth` is a Python project that utilizes FastAPI for building API for jwt authentication.
 It includes configurations managed by Pydantic and environment variables stored in a `.env` file.

 ## Requirements
 - Python 3.11+